GaiaNet-AI/docs/docs/governance/Governance/procedures.md

 Governor contract proposals must meet a quorum requirement and receive a simple majority of the total number of "for" and "against" votes  to pass.

-If a vote causes a quorum to be reached, the proposal's voting period is extended so that it does not end before the following 7 days have passed.
+If a vote causes a quorum to be reached, the proposal's voting period is extended so that it does not end before the following [placeholder] days have passed.

 The voting parameters for Tokenholders are as follows, which may be subject to further changes in accordance with a GIP related to the governance process (the “**Voting Parameters**”):

-* **Vote Delay Period:** Upon submission, a proposal enters a three (3) day vote delay period, prior to the Voting Period.
+* **Vote Delay Period:** Upon submission, a proposal enters a [placeholder] day vote delay period, prior to the Voting Period.
 The proposer may cancel a proposal during the Vote Delay Period, at their discretion.
-* **Voting Period:** The Voting Period is the seven (7) day time period during which Delegates can cast “Yes,” “No,” or “Abstain” votes on a submitted proposal.
+* **Voting Period:** The Voting Period is the [placeholder] day time period during which Delegates can cast “Yes,” “No,” or “Abstain” votes on a submitted proposal.
-* **Timelock Period:** Upon completion of the Voting Period, the proposal proceeds to a Timelock period with a minimum delay of three (3) days.
+* **Timelock Period:** Upon completion of the Voting Period, the proposal proceeds to a Timelock period with a minimum delay of [placeholder] days.
 This period serves as a delay before proposal execution, giving the community time to adjust to any changes introduced by a successful proposal.
 * **Proposal Threshold:** [placeholder] GAIA.
 The Proposal Threshold is the minimum voting power (whether through holding GAIA tokens themselves or having tokens delegated to them by third parties) needed to submit a GIP for an onchain vote.
 * **Quorum:** [placeholder] GAIA